Scalingo/documentation/_posts/internals/2017-08-08-your-account.md

 pay an invoice.

-* SEPA payment: for customers located in the European Union, SEPA debit can be used to pay invoices, an electronic SEPA mandat is generated during the setup process.
+* SEPA payment: for customers located in the European Union, SEPA debit can be used to pay invoices, an electronic SEPA mandate is generated during the setup process.

 Payment history can also be found on this page, including links to download your past invoices.